|Copyright © 2005– by CCLA. |

 The official way is to logon to the server, look at your game list and see which games have "Your turn" listed in the status column.
 Another way, which is very convenient, is to choose to receive an e-mail notification whenever your opponent makes a move.
 This notification in turned ON by default.
 You can also receive e-mail notifications when you make a move.
 That option is turned OFF by default.
 It is strongly recommended you keep the notification that your opponent has moved turned ON.
 That's a great way to keep track that it is your move.
 You can turn notifications OFF/ON by clicking "Personal settings."
 That option appears in the left margin about halfway down your initial login screen.

 Note: a move notice contains a clickable link to that game on the server.
-If you have selected "Remember my ID and Password" and have cookies enabled in your browser, clicking the link will take you directly to your game and bypasses the log-on screen - very convenient!
+If you have selected "Remember my ID and Password" and have cookies enabled in your browser, clicking the link will take you directly to your game, bypassing the log on screen - very convenient!

 When you signed-up to play on the ICCF server, you registered with an e-mail address.
 This address is the one to which tournament start sheets and move notifications are sent.
 If this address is not current, you may miss the beginning of a new tournament.
 Lost time will not be compensated due to non-received e-mail, from either an out-of-date e-mail address or spam- blocked mail.
 Login to the ICCF server to change your address.
 Click "ICCF ratings," type in your last name and, when the list of players appears, click on your ICCF ID#.
 You will be taken to a page showing all your personal information.
 Make sure the "Contacts" selection is visible.
 Your e-mail address is located on the first line.
 Change it to whatever address you want start sheets and move notifications sent.
 Click "CHANGE EMAIL ADDRESS" before you leave the page.

 When making a move there is a check box you may click called "Offer draw."
 Click that before you click "Submit."
-When you click "Confirm," a draw offer is sent with your move.
+When you click "Confirm," the draw offer is sent along with your move.

 When you are ready to resign, click the "Resign" check box, then click "Submit" and then "Confirm."
 You can add a thank you for the game and congratulations in the message box.

 There are two ways.
 One way is to open a game from your game list and click "Event" in the title bar.
 A drop-down menu appears.
 Click "Show cross table" and results for the whole section appear in cross table form.
-The second way is to go to the CCLA web pageand click on "Current Sections" in the left navigation menu.
-That click will take you to both the active cross tables.
+The second way is to go to the CCLA web page and click on "Current Sections" in the left navigation menu.
+That click will show you the links to all active cross tables.
+Links which exhibit a * are completed sections (all games finished.)
 Checking cross tables is a great way to see how well you and your opponents are scoring in a specific tournament section.

 No, the server keeps track of all those details.
 You just play chess and enjoy the games!

 CCLA server time rules are 40 days/10 moves with unused time carried forward.
 The maximum allowable time for one move is 40 days.
 The ICCF server is set up so that if you do not hear from your opponent for 14 days, he or she is automatically sent a reminder notification by the server.
 You do nothing at this point, but wait.
 If after 28 days, there is still no response, your opponent receives a second notice.
 After 35 days, your opponent receives his/her final warning.
 After 40 days with no move, or if all your opponent's time is used up, the TD is sent notification by the server that there is a time violation.
-The TD will investigate the situation and forfeit your opponent as appropriate.
-There is no need for you to do anything.
-The time violation notice you receive will instruct you to file a claim for forfeit.
-This is an ICCF requirement, but not a CCLA requirement.
-Fortunately these situations do not occur frequently in CCLA tournaments.
+The TD will investigate the situation and forfeit your opponent, as appropriate.

 Open one of your games.
 Click "Event" in the title bar.
 A drop-down menu appears.
 Choose "Take Leave."
 You may type in your leave dates or use the calendar to click the start and end leave dates.
 The dates are inputted for you when using the calendar.
 Finalize your leave plans for that entire section now by clicking "Take Leave."
 You must repeat this process for every section you are playing.
 The server automatically lists you as "on leave" in your opponents Games List.
 You may choose different leave times for each section.
 Your opponent will be notified of your leave in his "Games List."
 This is sufficient notification to your opponents that you are on leave.
 You are shown how many leave days you have left for each section during this process.
 The server will not let you exceed the number of leave days allowed.
 You may also check your opponent's leave status from this same menu.

-Besides using conditional (so-called "if" moves) moves, some opponents will be "fast" players, moving quickly and using very little of their own 10/40 alottment.
-While this doesn't in any way effect your 10/40 clock, some players report feeling psychological pressure to respond quickly.
+Besides using conditional (so-called "if" moves) moves, some opponents will be "fast" players, moving quickly and using little if any of their own 10/40 alottment.
+You will know you have played into an "if" move sequence when your opponent's reply appears almost immediately after you click "Confirm" on your last move.
+Some players have reported feeling intimidated by such rapid replies, or psychological pressure to respond quickly.
 We suggest answering your opponents' moves on a rotation schedule that works for you.
 Resist the impulse to send an immediate reply; making moves without adequate thinking time is the surest way to ruin a promising position.

 Only stalemates are recognized.
 The server will automatically record a stalemate as a draw and the result will be posted in the cross table.
 An official claim must be made to obtain credit for other kinds of draws.
 These include threefold repetition of position, insufficient mating material and 50 consecutive moves without a pawn move or piece capture.
 To claim a draw, open the game, click "Game" in the title bar and a drop-down menu will appear.
 Choose "Claim draw."
 Your e-mail program will open.
 Send the claim for draw to your TD, who will handle the claim as quickly as possible.